King County prosecutors blame pandemic for increase of internet crimes against children

 "This has created a perfect storm for offenders to seek out children," said Harmon.

-Last year in King County, there were 43 cases of internet crimes against children.
+There were 43 cases of internet crimes against children in King County last year.
 So far this year, there have been 68.

 "It really runs the gamut," she said.

-The age of victims, she said, ranges from as old as 17 to as young as five.
+The age of victims, Harmon said, ranges from as old as 17 to as young as 5.
 Harmon said offenders usually pose as someone younger on social media and start complementing the child in their direct messages.
 They then begin asking for pictures.

 "You're so cute.
 You're so pretty.
 I like your profile picture.
 Can you send me other pictures of you, you send me a picture of your bathing suit," Harmon gave as an example over a Zoom call on Monday morning.

 She said then offenders begin asking for more explicit pictures, and if the child refuses to send them, they "sexploit" them.
-Harmon explained this as blackmailing behavior, they threaten the child with posting their other explicit pictures online so their friends and family would see their shame.
+Harmon explained this as blackmailing behavior.
+The person threatens the child with posting their other explicit pictures online so their friends and family would see their shame.

 "That is just becoming more and more common of a case that I've seen these days," said Harmon.